hanwenzhang123/fullstack-note/04-note/README.md

 - CD - keep your code base deployable at any point.
 Teams produce software in short cycles and in a sustainable way, all types of code changes are automatically prepared for a release to production.

 #### CI/CD Workflow
-- code - build - test - release - deploy - operate - monitor - plan (cycle repeats forever)
+- plan - code - build - test - release - deploy - operate - monitor - plan (cycle repeats forever)
 - source code management => the build (compile) - add unit test => the release (deploy to server) - add integration test / UI test
+- Jenkins - tool for building and testing

 #### CI/CD Benefits
 - CI/CD keeps software continuously written, integrated, analyzed and deployed to its customers